unstoppalezzz/AI-Skills-Injector/README.md

-# AI Skills Injector 🚀
+# AI Skills Injector

 **AI Skills Injector** is a powerful, lightweight userscript designed to streamline your interactions across multiple AI platforms including ChatGPT, Google Gemini, and Duck.ai.

 Stop copy-pasting your frequent system instructions.
-This tool lets you build a "Skill Library" that you can inject into any conversation with a single click, automatically formatting your input for the best results.
+This tool lets you build a "Skill Library" that you can inject into any conversation with a single click.

 ---

-## ✨ Features
+##  Features

 * **Multi-Platform:** Fully compatible with ChatGPT, Gemini, and Duck.ai.
 * **Draggable Widget:** Click and hold the header to move the skill panel anywhere on your screen.